section-engineering-education/engineering-education/content/articles/spring-webflux/index.md

 ![Get all students](/engineering-education/spring-webflux/get_all.png)

 #### Getting a student by id
 Make a GET request to `http://localhost:8080/api/students/id/2` on Postman.
-Number 2 at the end of the URL is the id of the student.
+Number `2` at the end of the URL is the student's id.

 ![Get student by id](/engineering-education/spring-webflux/get_by_id.png)

 #### Getting student by name
-Make a GET request to `http://localhost:8080/api/students/name/Denis`on Postman.
-Denis is the name of the student whose details will be returned.
+Make a GET request to `http://localhost:8080/api/students/name/Denis`on Postman. `Denis` is the name of the student whose details will be returned.

 ![Getting student by name](/engineering-education/spring-webflux/get_by_name.png)